junginkoong/Dashboard/README.md

             and have the backend run a query on the database instead of third party api.
 Additionally, a script can run monthly or daily to keep the database up-to-date

+Database := Non relational database would be best.
+There are no complex queries needed, and no strong links between tables
+            required.
+Maybe Reddis might be best since it utalizes key-value for fast read operations.

+Caching := We can utalize caching between the service and database layer such that the service first checks for cache
+            then proceeds to database if no cache found.